Founded in 1949 in South Africa, IMS Engineering (IMS), is a leading comminution, separation and sorting technology provider.

 IMS Engineering provides extensive and reliable process and engineering expertise for every application.
 We also assist in the optimal integration of new products within our customers’ plants.
 In addition, IMS Engineering delivers ongoing process optimisation in an effort to lower the cost of ownership.

-The applications IMS Engineering specialises in include crushing, briquetting and compaction, separation and sorting, feeders, drying, recycling, and tube cleaning systems.
+The applications IMS Engineering specialises in include crushing, briquetting and compaction, separation and screening, feeders, drying, recycling, and tube cleaning systems.

-Our team’s in-depth knowledge and experiences are continuously developed, ensuring they can provide you information on the latest industry trends and technology that can be implemented through the design and commissioning of the plant.
+Our team’s in-depth knowledge and expertise are continuously developed, ensuring they can provide you with information on the latest industry trends and technology that can be implemented through the design and commissioning of the plant.
 They also have practical, hands-on experience operating plants.
-Our customers can be confident that they have partnered with industry leaders.
+Our customers can be confident that they have partnered with an industry leader.